lmadkins/stalls-for-all/planning/pseudocode.md

 - Cards are mapped for each location in the results, with the name, address, and its stats true/false/unknown (green, red, yellow?)
 - also if locaiton matches one of locations of codes from data.json, show htat?

+Loading
+if loading is true, return ainimation if loading is false

 About?
 Brief about this, believe in safe inclusive access, etc.